OscarRondon/dotnetProjects/URLShortenerSolution/README.md

 URLShortenerSolution
 [
-	*	Registering services and configuring the lifetime of them.
+	*	Update authentication controller to use IUserService
+	*	Adding AutoMapper to the ASP.Net Core Applications

 ]